bundlewrap/bundlewrap/docs/content/guide/migrate_45.md

 When a `test_with` command failed, we previously ignored this *if* its exit code was 126, 127, or 255.
 This is no longer the case.

+These special exit codes usually indicate that a command is not present on a system.
+The use case *was*: Run certain `test_with` commands only on automated build servers, but not on a dev's machine.
+The reasoning was that some `test_with` commands might have heavy dependencies that not everybody wants to install on their laptop.
+This asymmetry – some tests only running on a build server – was confusing, though, because people wondered why their builds failed, even though a local `bw test` was seemingly successful.
+Hence this special handling was removed.

 <br>

 ### `bw lock -i $selector`: Verify if `$selector` matches